opentox/loael-paper/loael.md

 information can be obtained from the similarities of individual neighbors.

-Local regression models consider neighbor similarities to the query compound, by weighting the contribution of each neighbor is by its similarity.
+Local regression models consider neighbor similarities to the query compound, by weighting the contribution of each neighbor is by similarity.
 The variability of local model predictions is reflected in the 95\% prediction interval associated with each prediction.